TRAINING GRANTS

 Jeremiah Reyes, BS

-Jeremiah Reyes is a PhD student in biochemistry at the University of Nevada, Reno.
-Jeremiah completed his BS in chemical engineering with a biomedical emphasis and mathematics minor at UNR.
+Jeremiah Reyes is a PhD candidate in biochemistry at the University of Nevada, Reno.
+Jeremiah completed his Bachelor of Science in chemical engineering with a biomedical emphasis and mathematics minor at the University of Nevada, Reno.
 His primary research interests are identifying anti-tick vaccine targets using multi-omics tools.
 Jeremiah’s long-term goal is to pursue work as a military medical entomologist or work in the public health sector as a vector biologist.

 Fiza Arshad, MS

-Fiza Arshad is a graduate research associate, interested in genomics, vector metabolism, and vector-pathogen interactions.
+Fiza Arshad is a PhD candidate in biochemistry and a graduate research associate at the University of Nevada, Reno.
+She is interested in genomics, vector metabolism, and vector-pathogen interactions.
 Fiza completed her Master of Science in biotechnology at the University of Nevada, Reno.
-For her master’s thesis, she functionally characterized two cytochrome P450 G subfamily members in Aedes aegypti and showed functional diversity.
 Her long-term goal is to lead a research team as a faculty member or work as a vector biologist at the state level.

 Monika Gulia-Nuss, PhD, MS

-The Gulia-Nuss lab employs biochemistry, molecular biology, genomics, and bioinformatics approaches to understand the physiology of arthropod vectors of human disease.
+Dr. Monika Gulia-Nuss is an associate professor and graduate program director at the University of Nevada, Reno.
+The Gulia-Nuss Lab employs biochemistry, molecular biology, genomics, and bioinformatics approaches to understand the physiology of arthropod vectors of human disease.
 Most of the work has been focused on mosquitoes, Aedes aegypti, and ticks, Ixodes spp.
 One of the major areas of research is elucidating the functions of insulin-like peptides in arthropod physiology including nutrition, reproduction, and pathogen development.
 The Gulia-Nuss Lab is at the forefront of genetics and functional genomics techniques development for studying tick vectors on a molecular level.

-Our center offers training that is intended to provide career development opportunities for individuals interested in public-health-relevant research on vector-borne diseases and to enable additional research and training opportunities that will be sought from other sponsors.
+PacVec’s training grant program intends to provide career development opportunities for individuals interested in public-health-relevant research on vector-borne diseases and to enable additional research and training opportunities that will contribute to the development of the public health workforce.

 The Pacific Southwest Regional Center of Excellence in Vector-Borne Diseases is supported through Cooperative Agreement Number 1U01CK000649 between the Centers for Disease Control and Prevention (CDC) and the University of California, Davis.